Legendary Bluesman Pinetop Perkins Dies At 97

 And now let's take a moment to remember a legendary blues man.

-Mr. JOSEPH WILLIE "PINETOP" PERKINS (Blues Pianist): (Singing) Now my heart is full of sorrow, eyes just full of tears.
+JOSEPH WILLIE: (Singing) Now my heart is full of sorrow, eyes just full of tears.
 You've been gone 24 hours, seems like a million years.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.